Amazon Business Analytics for AI Workflows

 - Customer feedback and defect signals: useful for spotting when listing growth is outrunning service quality.

 Amazon's native analytics environment also supports broader trend comparison and spend tracking, including annual spend comparison features and profit-oriented views in some analytics tooling, but the main operator lesson is simpler.
 The best KPI set isn't the biggest one.
-It's the smallest set that explains what action should happen next.
+It's the smallest set that explains what changed and what requires review.

 The most useful AI workflows on Amazon are not broad prompts like "optimize the account."
 They're constrained tasks with clear data requirements, guardrails, and end states.